gonglinyuan/safim/README.md

 - `prefix_feeding`: Instructed Prefix Feeding (IPF)
 - `fewshot`: One-Shot (1S)

-If your model is a chat model that outputs Markdown-style natural language with code embedded in one of code cells, you can prepend `extract_code` to the list of `--post_processors`.
+For chat models that outputs Markdown-style outputs, prepend `extract_code` to the list of `--post_processors` for code extraction from Markdown outputs.

-In `prefix_feeding` mode, add flag `--block_comments` to mask the logits to prevent the model from repeating comments.
+For `prefix_feeding` mode, use `--block_comments` to mask the logits to prevent the model from generating comments, which usually improve output quality by avoiding comment repetition.
-It requires the model to support logit processors (generally supported for Huggingface models), and it usually reduces the chance of generate degenerate outputs and improves output quality of models.

 ### Evaluate and Upload

-Then you can use `evaluate.py` to evaluate your model on the three subtasks:
+Evaluate your model's performance using `evaluate.py` and submit the results for leaderboard inclusion:

 ```bash
 mkdir -p results_block